javanese-programmer/conveyor-object-detection/README.md

 #### Color Detection

 The first detection scenario is to detect objects based on color differences.
 For this purpose, three rubber duck objects of the same size but with different colors were prepared.
+When detecting objects based on color, the program will return the predicted class index and a tuple containing the RGB value of the object.
+These two values will be extracted by the PLC.

 <p align="center">
   <img src="https://github.com/javanese-programmer/conveyor-object-detection/blob/main/image/scenario1.jpg?raw=true" width="200" /> <img src="https://github.com/javanese-programmer/conveyor-object-detection/blob/main/image/scenario2.jpg?raw=true" width="200" /> <img src="https://github.com/javanese-programmer/conveyor-object-detection/blob/main/image/scenario3.jpg?raw=true" width="200" />